aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 The device session is completely opaque to the client, and as such the AS MUST adequately protect the value such as using a JWE if the AS is not maintaining state on the backend.

-The device session can be used by the client on a subsequent authorization initiation request, described in {{authorization-initiation}}, or in an authorization challenge request, described in {{authorization-challenge}}.
+The device session can be used by the client on a subsequent authorization initiation request, described in {{authorization-initiation}}, or in an authorization challenge request, described in {{authorization-challenge-request}}.